2i-Git/career-changers-site/content/sections/5-Github.en.md

 Next, let’s make a new folder using the command `mkdir`.
 Type `mkdir new_folder` and then enter.
 Now, using either the `dir` (`ls`) command or `start .` (`open .`), check to see that folder has been created.

 Nice - we’ve made a new folder, so let’s get inside it.
 To change directories we use the command `cd`.
 Type `cd new_folder` then enter.
-You’ll see that the current working directory has changed, and now reads `C:\Users\YOUR NAME HERE\new_folder` `[INSERT MAC PATH HERE]`.
-Again, you can confirm you are using `start .`
+You’ll see that the current working directory has changed, and now reads `C:\Users\YOUR NAME HERE\new_folder` or `new_folder` on MacOS.

 Next, let’s make a file.
 We’re going to make an empty text file called "hello_world.txt”.

 In cmd, we’ll do that by typing `echo > hello_world.txt` and hitting enter.
-You’ll be asked to “Supply values for the following parameters…” - just hit enter again to leave them blank.
 Now type “hello_world.txt” and the empty text file you just created will open up in Notepad.
 (In Terminal, this process is a little easier.
 Just type `touch hello_world.txt`)

 Let’s delete that file now.
-Type `remove-item hello_world.txt` (`rm hello_world.txt` on Mac) and hit enter.
+Type `del /f hello_world.txt` (`rm hello_world.txt` on Mac) and hit enter.
 Again, feel free to confirm it’s gone with `dir` or `start .`

 Okay, time to retrace our steps and return to where we started.
-Our current working directory is `C:\Users\YOUR NAME HERE\new_folder>` `[INSERT MAC PATH HERE]`.
+Our current working directory is `C:\Users\YOUR NAME HERE\new_folder>` or `new_folder`.
 To return to our user folder type `cd ..`.
 The `..` refers to the parent directory, i.e. the directory above that encloses the directory we are currently inside.

 Next, let’s delete the folder we made earlier.
 (BE CAREFUL here - you don’t want to accidentally delete the wrong folder! 😉)  Type `rmdir new_folder` and that’s that taken care of.